-It all started with a giant craving last weekend.
-Breakfasts around here this summer have been a little lackluster.
-Besides the occasional batch of muffins, it’s been nothing but smoothies, fruit, and/or Lara Bars (lemon is my fave!).
-Before our new kitchen was usable, I was only cooking/baking as much as I absolutely had to in the basement kitchen.
-So it was quite rare I’d make our usual big Sunday brunch.
-Rare meaning, it never happened.
-We missed it.
-So the first Sunday the new appliances were working, I put it to test.
+Breakfasts around here have been a little lackluster.
+Besides the occasional batch of muffins, it’s been nothing but smoothies, fruit, and/or Lara Bars.
+So the first Sunday our new kitchen was finished, I put it to test.
 The new kitchen was christened with big giant cinnamon rolls!!

 The dough recipe is pretty familiar.
-It’s my standard cinnamon roll dough that I use to make overnight cinnamon rolls.
-And, as of last year, how I make maple cinnamon rolls.
+It’s my standard cinnamon roll dough that I use to make overnight cinnamon rolls and maple cinnamon rolls.
 A few notable differences though– first, I used buttermilk instead of whole milk.
 This only slightly changed the texture to be even more rich, but also gave the dough a delicious (and very slight) tang.
 Buttermilk cinnamon rolls are completely unreal.
 Then, I cut the rolls to be even larger than I typically do.
 Cinnabon was on my mind and after a couple hours rising, I had massive cinnamon rolls that took up the entire plate.
 Though it’s pretty much the same dough recipe, I figured these XXXXL cinnamon rolls needed their own spot on Sally’s Baking Addiction.

 Baking with Yeast Guide